Zelensky knows from bitter experience not to trust promises on security

 Volodymyr Zelensky ended the day appearing calm and confident, saying that “no unacceptable decisions were made”.
 But still, the fundamentals of what has been agreed between Trump and Putin remain murky, and the risk remains of Trump concluding once again that the only obstacle to peace is Ukraine’s inconvenient insistence on defending itself.

-European leaders have done their best to bring the situation back from the brink of disaster – but the coming days will show whether it was enough.
+European leaders have done their best to bring the situation back from the brink of disaster.
+The coming days will show whether it was enough.

 Join our commenting forum